fredlcore/BSB-LAN/HOWTO.md

 Host System:
 The software is designed to run on an arduino mega2560 board with ethernet shield.
-Because there are different pin assignments for different ethernet shields, you may have to connect the BSB adapter to different pins and to change the pin assigment in the software.
+Because there are different pin assignments for different ethernet shields, you may have to connect the BSB-LPB adapter to different pins and to change the pin assigment in the software.
 The software is tested with the following components:
 - SainSmart MEGA2560 R3 Development Board